Gaussian Probabilities and Expectation Propagation: Results

+Thus far we have relied on the Genz method to provide the baseline of comparisons.
+Though we have argued that this step is valid, it is still useful to consider the handful of special cases where the true probability can be calculated from geometric arguments.
+We do so here, and those results are shown in Figure \ref{fig:specialresults}.

-Next, we calculate true orthant probabilities analytically: Figure \ref{fig:specialresults} shows errors for both the EP method (colour) and the Genz method (grayscale).
+Panels A and B of Figure \ref{fig:specialresults} show errors for both the EP method (colour) and the Genz method (grayscale).
 The two panels are the usual errors plotted as a function of condition number of covariance (Panel A) and the true probability $\log Z$ (Panel B).
 The four cases shown are orthant probabilities at $n = \{2,3,4,5\}$.
-First, we note that there is a clear separation between the Genz errors and the EP errors, which helps to solidify the earlier claim that the Genz numerical answer can be used as a reasonable proxy to ground truth.
+There are a few interesting features worthy of mention.
+First, we note that there is a clear separation between the Genz errors and the EP errors (in log-scale no less).
+This finding helps to solidify the earlier claim that the Genz numerical answer can be used as a reasonable proxy to ground truth.
+We can also view this figure with the Genz error estimates as error bars on the grayscale points.
+We have done so and report that the majority of the coloured points remain above those error bars, and thus the error estimate reinforces this difference between Genz and EP.
+We do not show those error bars for clarity of the figure.

 Second, it is interesting to note that there is significant structure in the EP errors with orthant probabilities when plotted by $\log Z$ in Panel B. Each dimension has a ``V" shape of errors.
 This can be readily explained by reviewing what an orthant probability is.
 For a zero-mean Gaussian, an orthant probability in $\reals^2$ is simply the mass of one of the quadrants.
 If that quadrant has a mass of $\log Z = \log 0.25$, then the correlation must be white, and hence EP will produce a highly accurate answer (the problem decomposes).
 Moving away from white correlation, EP will produce error.
 This describes the shape of the red curve for $n=2$, which indeed is minimised at $\log 0.25 \approx -1.39$.
 The same argument can be extended for why there should be a minimum in $\reals^3$ at $\log Z = \log 0.125$, and so on.

-In summary, the empirical results of Figures \ref{fig:results} and \ref{fig:specialresults} indicate that EPMGP is a successful candidate algorithm for Gaussian probabilities.
-The error rate is non-zero but generally quite low, with median errors less $10^{-4}$ and individual errors rarely in excess of 1\% across a range of dimensions, which may be acceptable in many applied settings.
+It is interesting to note that the Genz errors have structure of their own in this view, which is presumably related to the same fact about orthant probabilities.
+Investigating the pattern of Genz errors further is beyond the scope of this work, however.